 Start rolling from one corner and seal the other end underneath the dough bud.

 Dust the board with little flour and roll out the dough bud.
 Roll out only one side, do not flip and roll.
 Press gently to roll without affecting the layers, bcos too much rolling will spoil the layer and end product will look like flat chapati.
 Final rolled out disc should be little thick with visible layers.

 Place the rolled out disc in a hot griddle, fry for few seconds (medium high flame), flip to other side and cook for another 30 seconds.
 Drizzling with oil is optional here, but will yield nice crispy bread if added.
 Loosen lightly before serving to make the layers separate.
 Better when served hot with choice of gravy.

-Use your imagination, play with it, choose variety stuffing.
-1. Corainder Mint Gralic 2.
+- Use your imagination, play with it, choose variety stuffing.
+1. Coriander Mint Garlic 2.
 Cheese with sauteid onions 3.
 Karam podi or paruppu podi with ghee 4.
 Kalonji seeds with butter 5.
 Ajwain powder or seeds 6.
 Roasted pepper with garlic 7.
 Spinach with onions and garlic.

-You can always subsitute ghee with oil.
-But if you wanna to taste real Laccha parotta go for Gheeeee..
+- You can always substitute ghee with oil.
+But if you wanna to taste real Laccha paratha go for Gheeeee..